miciek/miciek.github.io/about.md

 ---
 layout: page
-title: About me
+title: About
 permalink: /about/
 ---

-I am a polyglot software engineer specialised in developing distributed applications.
-Also a tea drinker, cyclist & functional programming enthusiast.
-I love the human component in software projects.
-I currently work as team leader at <a href="https://wearerealitygames.com/">Reality Games</a>, where we are building games based on big data.
+I am a software engineer developing software and collaborative working environments.
+I am currently using functional programming (Scala) and DevOps culture approach.
+I know and use several programming languages.
+I currently work at <a href="https://wearerealitygames.com/">Reality Games</a>, where we are building games based on big data.

-This is a blog about programming and stuff related to programming and managing software projects.
-I write mostly to remember things better, but also to share things that fascinate me.
+This is a blog about software engineering.
+I write about technical and organisational problems and try to come up with solutions based on experiments and research.

-Follow me on [Twitter](https://twitter.com/miciek), if you want to know what stuff will get here in the near future.
+I welcome all the feedback, especially constructive one.
+Please contact me through [the contact page](/contact) or [Twitter](https://twitter.com/miciek).
 See my [Github](https://github.com/miciek) to see what I am currently up to.

 ![Michał Płachta]({{ site.url }}/images/me_conference.jpg)